-In Functional Medicine we use a program that goes by the simple acronym of the ‘5Rs’: remove, replace, reinoculate, repair, and rebalance.
-When applied to various chronic health issues, the 5R program can lead to dramatic improvement in symptoms, and sometimes even complete resolution.
+In Functional Medicine, we use a program that goes by the simple acronym of the ‘5Rs’: remove, replace, reinoculate, repair, and rebalance.
+When applied to various chronic health issues, the 5R program can lead to a dramatic improvement in symptoms and, sometimes, even a resolution of gut issues.

-Remove – Remove infections (fungal, parasitic, and/or bacterial), inflammatory foods and foods you are allergic or sensitive to (may require implementing an elimination diet), environmental pollutants, and excessive stress.
+Remove infections (fungal, parasitic, and/or bacterial), inflammatory foods, and foods you are allergic or sensitive to (may require implementing an elimination diet), environmental pollutants, and excessive stress.

-Repair – Repair the gut lining by providing nutrients and herbs that support its ability to regenerate and heal.
-This includes zinc, antioxidants (e.g. vitamins A, C, and E), fish oil, and the amino acid glutamine.
+Repair the gut lining by providing nutrients and herbs that support its ability to regenerate and heal, including zinc, antioxidants (e.g., vitamins A, C, and E), fish oil, and the amino acid glutamine.

-Rebalance – It is important to pay attention to lifestyle choices.
-Sleep, exercise, and stress can all affect the GI tract.
+It is important to pay attention to lifestyle choices.
+Sleep, exercise, and stress can affect the GI tract.
 Balancing those activities is important to an optimal digestive tract.